open5e/open5e/source/monsters/monsters_a-z/M/mephits/dust-mephit.rst

 **Death Burst**: When the mephit dies, it explodes in a burst of dust.
-Each creature within 5 feet of it must then succeed on a DC 10 Constitution saving throw or be blinded for 1 minute.
-A blinded creature can repeat the saving throw on each of its turns, ending the effect on itself on a success.
+Each creature within 5 feet of it must then succeed on a DC 10 Constitution saving throw or be :ref:`srd:blinded` for 1 minute.
+A :ref:`srd:blinded` creature can repeat the saving throw on each of its turns, ending the effect on itself on a success.